Liu3422/Summer_RISCV/README.md

         SLL, SRL, and SRA perform logical left, logical right, and arithmetic right shifts on the value in register rs1 by the shift amount held in the lower FIVE bits of register rs2.

     In-Progress:
     - S-type (Memory) instruction coverage.
 Also the I-type load + lui instructions.
+30% Pass rate
+    Current: Using addi instead of directly writing to DUT.
+    - constrain addressing to rd1 + imm <1024.
+    - implement byte-offset, byte addressing per word in memory.
+Only support naturally aligned address.
+        - This constraint must be added into cocotb.
+If misaligned, will inform of the test and only store first byte.
+        - Currently no misaligns
+        - Follow natural alignment rules:
+            lb: any.
+            lh: 0 -> lower, 2 -> upper.
+            lw: 0 -> word (self-explanatory)
+            - This allow applies to store
+    - mask memory to extract the correct value to compare to (say, upper half of memory if sh and byte_offset = 2)
+    - convert more of the program into OOP classes/objects, its getting pretty long.

     Current:
     - 0% error with N=10,000 in < 5 seconds (100k < 60 sec)